MT-SNN: Enhance Spiking Neural Network with Multiple Thresholds: Related Works

 \subsection{Learning Algorithms}

 After the emergence of SNNs, how to train the models effectively stays as an active area.
-The earliest learning algorithms are based on biological plausible local learning rules, like Hebbian learning \cite{hebb2005organization} and Spike-Timing-Dependent Plasticity \cite{bi1998synaptic}.
-However, such methods are only suitable for shallow SNNs, and the performance is far below methods mentioned below.
+The earliest learning algorithms were based on biological plausible local learning rules, like Hebbian learning \cite{hebb2005organization} and Spike-Timing-Dependent Plasticity \cite{bi1998synaptic}.
+However, such methods were only suitable for shallow SNNs, and the performance is far below methods mentioned below.

-ANN-To-SNN methods are capable of obtaining high-quality SNNs by leveraging the knowledge from well-trained ANNs and converting the ReLU activations to spike activations based on rate coding\cite{sengupta2019going}\cite{deng2021optimal}.
+ANN-To-SNN methods are capable of obtaining high-quality SNNs by leveraging the knowledge from well-trained ANNs and converting the ReLU activations to spike activations based on rate coding \cite{sengupta2019going, deng2021optimal}.
 However, achieving near lossless conversion requires a considerable amount of time steps ($>200$) to accumulate the spikes, which may significantly increase the latency.

-Backpropagation with surrogate gradient is widely used in recent researches to achieve high-quality deep models \cite{lee2016training}\cite{wu2018spatio}\cite{lee2020enabling}.
-The utilization of surrogate gradient function enables end-to-end backpropagation in SNN training, thus training knowledge of ANNs can be transferred to SNNs. \cite{zenke2021remarkable}\cite{neftci2019surrogate} systematically studied the remarkable robustness of the surrogate gradient based algorithms and demonstrated that SNNs trained with surrogate gradient can achieve competitive performance with ANNs.
+Backpropagation with surrogate gradient is widely used in recent researches to achieve high-quality deep models \cite{lee2016training,wu2018spatio,lee2020enabling}.
+The utilization of surrogate gradient function enables end-to-end backpropagation in SNN training, thus training knowledge of ANNs can be transferred to SNNs.
+The remarkable robustness of the surrogate gradient based algorithms were studied in \cite{zenke2021remarkable, neftci2019surrogate}, demonstrating that SNNs trained with surrogate gradient can achieve competitive performance with ANNs.
 Backpropagation with surrogate functions requires much fewer steps compared to ANN-To-SNN methods as it's not dependent of rate coding \cite{YujieWu2019DirectTF}.